Bruce the Spruce

 Volunteer Internship Opportunities

-Now Accepting Spring Semester Internship Applications
+Now Accepting Summer Semester Internship Applications

 New interns are always welcome in the areas of Education, Curation, and Collections Management.
 These internship positions are volunteer.
 They provide job experience working in your field, references, and community involvement.